-Your home inspector is a NACHI certified plumbing inspector.
-Hire Home Inspection Star for your next plumbing inspection.
+Your home inspector is an INTERNACHI certified plumbing inspector.
+Hire Home Inspection Star INC. for your home inspection.

-Make sure home’s water supply is in working order when it comes to examining a home.
+The home’s water supply should be in working order when it comes to examining the plumbing system a home.
 Further see that it is equipped with well water, find out if there are any lead pipes in the home.
 Lead regardless of its usability is an environmental toxin and if you have children, you may not want to live in a home that has lead pipes.

 Find out the kind of sewage system the home has, whether waste goes to a municipal sewer system, or if there is a septic tank installed.
 Search for the installed septic tank on the property, how much the tank holds, and where the lines to the septic tank are located.
 Septic tanks can be extremely costly and may cost thousands of dollars to substitute or repair.